 Why come on Retreat in Nature?

 Spending time in nature disconnected from fast-paced virtual life, and immersed in awe-inspiring landscapes re-humanises us.
 We open up to a bigger perspective and reconnect with what matters most.

 Our base will be a Nourishing and Magical Forest Garden in Devon.
 This is truly a wonder to behold.

 Accommodation will be camping, but more like glamping, given the idyllic venue.
 You can also choose to sleep in Mongolian Yurts (at an extra cost).
 We will have access to an indoor/outdoor eating and sharing space heated by a thermal mass rocket (the flue passes under the seating), a dedicated meditation space, a natural swimming pool, a fully equipped kitchen, warm outdoor showers and compost toilets.
 Plus the beautiful and abundant forest gardens.

 A hearty breakfast will be included each day, and each participant will be asked to bring ingredients to prepare one meal during the retreat (either lunch or supper).
 The nearest town, four miles away, has food shops where you can buy the ingredients for this meal on the arrival day.
 All food will be vegetarian and we can only accommodate food restrictions for severe medical conditions.

 There will be a maximum of 12 participants

-My passion is for workshops that explore deepening relationships and authenticity with ourselves and each other, in response to the landscape.
-This work supports radical shifts in both our understanding of community, the places where we live and how we choose to walk through this world (whether that is to live and work quietly in small areas or very publicly on grand stages).
-I love to do this outdoors through engaging the deep imagination, therapeutic processes, mindfulness and embodiment practices.
+Her work supports radical shifts in both our understanding of community, the places where we live and how we choose to walk through this world (whether that is to live and work quietly in small areas or very publicly on grand stages).
+She loves to do this outdoors through engaging the deep imagination, therapeutic processes, mindfulness and embodiment practices.